nikhil-ahuja/Express-React/README.md

-# Stormpath React + Express Fullstack Example Project
+# React + Express Fullstack Example Project Using Stormpath

 This repository is an example fullstack web application using React on the front-end and Express.js as your back-end server.
 It uses [express-stormpath][]